brian32768/ole/README.md

 Licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0

+NOTICE per the Apache license, just about every file in this project has been changed by brian32768.

 ## CHANGELOG

-2018-10-24 Ported to run under parcel and updated to openlayers 5.
+2018-10-24 version 0.7.0 Ported to run under parcel and updated to openlayers 5.